Would you like your blog’s readership to grow?

 That way, you don’t have to leave it to memory or do it manually each time you write a new post.

-In time, I started sharing content tips for aspiring bloggers and a few project management video tutorials to help you manage your content, since the purpose of this blog is to equip other writers, not just share pretty pics of Barbados.
+In time, I started sharing content tips for aspiring bloggers and a few tech video tutorials to help you manage your content, since the purpose of this blog is also to equip other writers, not just share pretty pics of Barbados.

 The value of your blog isn’t determined by how many readers it has, just like your worth isn’t defined by how many things you own.